CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

      ![](media/29.png)

 ### Task 2: Associate a resource with the studio

+In this task, you will learn how to associate a resource with the Content Safety Studio to enable seamless content moderation.

 Before using the studio, you need to associate an Azure AI services resource with the studio.
 Depending on the studio, you may find you need a specific single-service resource, or can use a general multi-service resource.
 In the case of the Content Safety Studio, you can use the service by creating a single-service *Content Safety* resource or *Azure AI services* general multi-service resource.
 In the steps below, we will create a single-service Content Safety resource.